PES ANSERINE BURSITIS GUIDE

 ICE OR HEAT?

 Also begin a targeted pes anserine bursitis exercise program.
 For best results, make sure you address both strength and flexibility.
 Luckily you don't have to figure out which exercises to perform, our PT's have done it for you!
-Just select the exercise option below.
+Scroll down to view your exercises.

 Try to do your exercises a few times a day.
 You can slowly cycle down as the pain diminishes.